scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 If you decide to use different OPC-UA server that is deployed to external host or has specific security configuration, please edit **opc-config.json** file and modify connection parameters.
 See OPC-UA extension [configuration guide](/docs/iot-gateway/opc-ua/) for more details.

-The **opc-config.json** contains sample configuration that allows mapping of OPC-UA tags to ThingsBoard device attributes and telemetry.
+The **opc-config.json** contains sample configuration that allows mapping of OPC-UA tags to Pacificsoft device attributes and telemetry.
 Once started, OPC-UA extension will monitor your OPC-UA server using this pre-defined configuration.

 Restart your gateway using following commands